jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 * `create_credential_for_url`

-Requires `"website"` as a sibling of the ´"command"´-property and starts the flow to create a new credential with a suggested name,  and website derived from the received `"website"`.
+Requires `"website"` as a sibling of the `"command"`-property and starts the flow to create a new credential with a suggested name,  and website derived from the received `"website"`.
 It may also receive a `"user"` from the client to be prefilled in the form.

 Returns the created credentials as for `fetch_credential_for_url` or 409 if nothing is created.